AhmdLx/AhmdLx/README.md

-- 👋 Hi, I’m @AhmdLx
+- 👋 Hi, I’m Ahmed Elkady
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Business Intelligence and Data Analysis
 - 🌱 I’m currently learning Python
 - 📫 You can reach me on LinkedIn (www.linkedin.com/in/AhmdLx)